 Dot plots of top transcription factor motifs enriched in differentially accessible chromatin regions situated in gene bodies and in intergenic areas of the genome;

 (A, D) Each dot corresponds to a motif.
 The differential gene expression of each transcription factor was extracted from the PND14 and PNW8 literature RNA-seq, and is shown as color coded Log2 FC.
-The size of the dot indicates the HOMER motif enrichment adjusted P of each motif
+The size of the dot indicates the HOMER motif enrichment adjusted P of each motif.

 Figure 5.
 Differential chromatin accessibility at transposable elements (TEs) in adult spermatogonial cells compared to PND15